Intelligent Access Program (IAP)

 - For eligible road freight transport vehicles and high risk mobile cranes enrol via Roads and Maritime online services:

-- Online enrolment is not available for HML modern road trains, GML modular B-triples operating east of the Newell Highway, HML modular B-triples and PBS combinations.
+- Online enrolment is not available for HML modern road trains and GML modular B-triples operating east of the Newell Highway, HML modular B-triples and PBS combinations.
 Enrol these vehicles in the IAP by completing and lodging the IAP enrolment form.

 - Roads and Maritime will send an interim Intelligent Access Condition (IAC) to the email address you have provided once your IAP application has been received and assessed.